 - In fact, even protons (p) and neutrons (n) are not indivisible the fundamental ("elementary") particles are called quarks (1963).
 (Electron is also an elementary particle) - Six different types but in p and n, just two types, "up" and "down".
 (Others called "top", "bottom", "charm" and "strange") - A proton is composed of 3 quarks: 2 up, 1 down A neutron " " 3 quarks: 1 up, and 2 downs. - Quarks never exist alone!
 Only in "composite" particles like protons, neutrons.
 Existence deduced from eg. electron-proton scattering expts. - Superstring theory: young field under intense research!
 Quarks are made of tiny vibrating loops... - (Other elementary particles (meaning with no substructure) you may have heard of: electrons, neutrinos, Higgs boson...)

 Elements vs compounds vs mixtures

 Composed of a single kind of atom, eg. H, He

-Made of elts that are chemically combined, ie bonds formed -- electrons shared across atoms
+Made of at least two different elements that are chemically combined, i.e. bonds are formed -- electrons shared across atoms